• Skip to primary navigation

 Instructions

-• Add lemon juice, alcohol, vanilla extract, and bitter almond flavor.
+• Add lemon juice, Amaretto, vanilla extract, and bitter almond flavor.
 Continue cooking for 10 more minutes.
 Remove the foam.

-• Divide the cherries between the sterilized jars and cover them completely with the liquid.
+• Store Amaretto cherries: Divide the cherries between the sterilized jars and cover them completely with the liquid.
 Seal well and let cool.
-Keep in a dark cool place and let steep for about 3-4 weeks before serving.
+Keep in a dark, cool place and let steep for about 3-4 weeks before serving.
 Once you open a jar, keep it refrigerated.

 Notes